 Passing Division II on TheHub and Faculty Evaluation

 Committee members sign the online pass form at or shortly after the final meeting.
 The pass date recorded in the student’s record will be the date the last committee member signs the pass.
 The committee chairperson will write a formal evaluation of Division II for the student’s transcript in accordance with evaluation deadlines.

 Preparing for Division III

 Students are encouraged to include a statement about prospective Division III work as a part of their Division II portfolio.
 Typically, Division III projects explore in depth a specific aspect of the student's Division II work.
-Division III work should only be undertaken in a different area of study in cases in which the student has appropriate background that constitutes suitable preparation for advanced work.
+Division III work should only be undertaken in a different area of study in cases in which the student has the appropriate background that constitutes suitable preparation for advanced work.
 Students use the skills, methodologies and techniques necessary for independent study acquired in Division II to pursue their work in Division III.

 Accelerated Division II

-Division II is considered to be a four semester long undertaking.
+Division II is considered to be a four-semester undertaking.
 Under exceptional circumstances, students who have demonstrated outstanding accomplishment in their Division II studies may, with the support of their Division II committee, petition for an accelerated Division II.
 They must do this in the anticipated final semester of their Division II.
 Students must be able to demonstrate not only that they will have completed the equivalent of four semesters worth of work in their Division II, but also that their work rises to an exceptional level.
 They must also demonstrate readiness for Division III, including commitments from a Division III committee.
-Students must complete the application form available at the Center for Academic Support and Advising and secure written support from both Division II committee members.
-The full application must be submitted to CASA no later than November 1 or April 1 of a student’s anticipated final semester of Division II.
+Students must complete the application form available at the Center for Academic Support and Advising (CASA) and secure written support from both Division II committee members.
+The full application must be submitted to CASA no later than October 1 or March 1 of a student’s anticipated final semester of Division II.